perladvent/perldotcom/content/article/_pub_2003_07_22_overloading.md

     $f = Number::Fraction->new(1, 2) + '1/4';

-There are still, however, two places where we need to use the full name of the class â when we load the module and when we create a new fraction object.
+There are still, however, two places where we need to use the full name of the class — when we load the module and when we create a new fraction object.
 We can't do much about the first of these, but we *can* remove the need for that ugly `new` call by *overloading constants*.